menevia16a/WowheadLootExtractor/README.md

 # Wowhead Loot Extractor

-A Python script that scrapes Wowhead for NPC loot tables and generates SQL blocks for SPP-Legions database.
+A Python script that scrapes Wowhead for NPC loot tables and generates SQL blocks for SPP-Legion's database.

 ## Features